-This field is parsed by Drupal - Added entry.
 This is similar to the 100 field.
-There can only be one 100 field, so for example if there are multiple authors, the rest will go here; or if there is an illustrated for a graphic work.
+There can only be one 100 field, so for example if there are multiple authors, the rest will go here; or if there is an illustrator for a graphic work.
 This field is less important than the 100 field.